AqwamCreates/DataPredict/docs/API/Optimizers/AdaptiveGradientDelta.md

 #### Parameters:

-* DecayRate: The rate of decay.
+* DecayRate: The value that controls the rate of decay.

 * Epsilon: The value to ensure that the numbers are not divided by zero.